DaniArnaout/DaniArnaout.github.io/menu/getting-started/README.md

 8. Tap (plus) sign in "Embedded Binaries" section, and add Codepack there

 ### Get license key
-Head to the dashboard to get your special license key.
+To get your free tiral license key, email us at <support@abstractlayer.com>

 ### Show me the magic
 As soon as you integrate the framework within your project, `UIKit` classes like `UITableViewController` will acquire extra powers, that is more attributes in the Attributes Inspector.